 1 A very good afternoon to you all.
 I am delighted to join you here to celebrate the official opening of the UBS Wealth Management Campus – Asia Pacific.

 2 Asia’s growth trajectory upward is not only led by economic powerhouses China and India, but also a re-energised Japan, and an increasingly integrated ASEAN.
 This mounting prosperity has led to unprecedented wealth creation.
-The latest Merrill Lynch Cap Gemini World Wealth Report puts Asia’s wealth at US$7.6 trillion, or about a quarter of global high net worth assets.
-It is expected to grow at 7% annually to hit US$10.6 trillion in another 3 years, higher than the global growth rate of 6%.
+By market estimates Asia's wealth has grown tremendously.
 Singapore, at the heart of Asia, has itself rode on the wave of growth to become a leading wealth management hub in Asia.
 Besides serving the domestic market, many of the top private banks have also chosen Singapore as the launch pad for their expansion strategies in Asia.

 UBS Wealth Management Campus - Asia Pacific

 3 As the world’s largest wealth manager, and a major player in the region and Singapore, UBS is in a unique position to grow rapidly with a rising Asia.
 The launch of the UBS Wealth Management Campus today is therefore of special significance.
 Firstly, it demonstrates UBS’s vision to choose Singapore to start Asia’s first full-fledged wealth management campus.
 Secondly, it marks an important milestone in our efforts to develop Singapore as a financial training and research hub in the region.